scholarslab/CodeLab/Week07/lesson.md

     "owner": "Ronda",
     "breed": "Corgi",
     "likes": [
-      "ladies"
+      "the ladies"
     ]
   }
 ]
 ```

-Happily, there is an easy to use [JSON module for Python](https://docs.python.org/3/library/json.html).
+Happily, there is also an easy to use [JSON module for Python](https://docs.python.org/3/library/json.html).

 One of the most useful mechanisms it provides is the ability to "dump" and "load" arbitrary built-in Python data structures into and out of JSON.
 It makes it super easy to throw a complex python object into a file and get it back out again.